 2. Talking it through

-Screenhero is a useful tool.
-Allowing you to work collaboratively, share and operate each other's screens.
-You get a real time view of your teammates screen and can chat with Screenhero at the same time - making collaboration a doddle.
+CoScreen is a really useful tool.
+It allows you to work together, share and operate each other's screens.
+You get a real time view of your teammates screen and can chat with CoScreen at the same time, making collaboration a doddle.

 4. Sharing files

-For remote working the Cloud is your friend.
+For remote working, the cloud is your friend.
 Dropbox allows you to share files with your team and works well on mobile devices.
-The service allows you to work flexibly and a basic account offers up to 2GB of space for free.
+The service lets you work flexibly and a basic account offers up to 2GB of space for free.

 5. Sharing your inspiration